pandaninjas/keyoxide-web-mirror/README.md

 - install NodeJS
   - directly from their [website](https://nodejs.org/en/), or
   - using [nvm](https://github.com/nvm-sh/nvm): `nvm install --lts; nvm use --lts`
-- run the server with `node index.js`
+- run the server with `npm run dev`

 Keyoxide will now be available at [https://localhost:3000](https://localhost:3000)